px-kraken/LitGB/4robots.md

 - **Individual Testing**: Each test module can be run independently using unittest
 - **Virtual Environment**: Confirmed working with `.\venv\Scripts\python.exe` execution
 - **Test Coverage**: Includes app integration testing via `test_app.py` standalone script
+- **GIF Debug Feature**: Added animation GIF generation for debugging sprite animations
+  - Creates animated GIFs for each animation state and sequence
+  - Extracts frames from processed sprite data using tile coordinates
+  - Applies proper flips and transformations as defined in GBSRES data
+  - Displays in grid layout with animation metadata (state type, frame count, flip info)
+  - Uses same zoom level as display settings for consistency
+  - 5 FPS animation speed for smooth debugging experience
+- **Session State Persistence**: Added parameter memory between sessions
+  - All form inputs automatically saved and restored
+  - No need to re-enter settings each time
+  - "Clear All Settings" button for easy reset
+  - Improves user experience significantly

+## Layer Palettes Logic (CRITICAL)
+- **Layer Palettes Parameter**: Defines GB Studio palette IDs for GBSRES file generation
+  - Example: "3,4" means 2 layers using GB Studio palette IDs 3 and 4
+  - Number of layers = number of comma-separated values
+  - These IDs are used in the generated GBSRES JSON metadata
+- **GIF Visualization**: Uses sequential array indices (0, 1, 2...) for extracted palettes
+  - Ignore the GB Studio palette IDs for GIF generation
+  - Map extracted palettes sequentially: first extracted palette = index 0, second = index 1, etc.
+  - GB Studio may have more palettes than what's extracted from the image
+- **Key Insight**: Layer palettes define GB Studio palette IDs, not array indices for extracted palettes